WiktoriaG12/econometric-model-and-clustering/README.md

 * library - number of public libraries per 1000 people
 * unemp_rate - unemployment rate
 * expenses - cultural expenses per person (PLN)

+The average expenditure on recreation and culture of one person in Poland is 73.98 PLN.
+The average number of people per one seat in the cinema is 148.
+The average monthly disposable income per person in Poland is PLN 2001 PLN.
+In 75% of provinces income per capita does not exceed 2096 PLN.
+Based on the Shapiro-Wilk test, the library variable was rejected - does not follow the normal distribution.